Safeguarding & eSafety

 Designated Child Safeguarding Officers

-The John Roan School is committed to providing a safe and secure learning environment for all students.
+The John Roan School is committed to providing a safe and secure learning environment for all students, staff and visitors.

-- Lois Ward, Assistant Headteacher, Designated Child Safeguarding Officer
+- Lois Ward, Assistant Headteacher, Child Safeguarding Officer

 - Courntey Van Beest, Child Safeguarding Officer

 - Angela Kayser, Pastoral Coordinator – Year 11, Child Safeguarding Officer.